Alaska-Hawaiian Merger

 A: The AFA Merger Policy can be found in the AFA International Constitution and Bylaws, Section X. AFA has vast experience with mergers and negotiating agreements that protect our members and keep Flight Attendant interests front and center.

-Q: Will negotiations continue for our own Alaska Flight Attendant Contract?
+Q: Will negotiations continue for the Alaska Flight Attendant Contract?

 A: Yes.
 We are continuing with the Alaska contract negotiations.
 Improvements are needed now and will help raise standards for Flight Attendants on the industry whether this merger is approved or not.